rvrebcev/near-development-101/content/near101_chapter_1.md

 As stated at the beginning of the learning module, there are two types of function calls that we can make: `view` and `change`.

 ### 6.1 Calling a Change Function

+Before interracting with a contract, we should login to the shell with a non-contract account, in our case it's `myaccount.testnet`.

 First, we are going to invoke a `change` function.